 Submission Requirements

-Interested artists must complete the application form by July 28, 2025.
+Interested artists must submit the application form by August 14, 2026.
 Late, incomplete, or ineligible submissions will not be considered.
-APPLICATIONS ARE NOW CLOSED.

 Questions?